xtbdev/my-portfolio/README.md

-# my-portfolio
+# Opher Mizrachi's Portfolio
-This is my AWS learning portal
+This is my AWS learning portfolio, using AWS and ReactJS